-STEP 4: Talking to My Provider to Identify Smoking Cessation Medications to Use with My Quit Plan
+STEP 4: Talking to My Provider to Identify Smoking Cessation Medications to Use With My Quit Plan

 Medications can play an important role in helping you quit.
-Your primary care or mental health provider can prescribe you these medications, let you know how to take them, and monitor any side affects you may have.
+Your primary care or mental health provider can prescribe these medications for you, let you know how to take them, and monitor any side affects you may have.
 Studies have shown that using two medications together-one that helps with nicotine withdrawal and one that helps with nicotine craving-can help smokers quit.
-Note: If you plan to get pregnant, or if you think that there is a chance that you may be pregnant, please consult with your health care provider before using nicotine replacement therapy or other smoking cessation medications.

-Here is list of some of the medications your provider may recommend for you:
+Here is list of the medications your provider may prescribe:

-NICOTINE REPLACEMENT THERAPY
+NICOTINE REPLACEMENT THERAPY (NRT)

-- Nicotine patch therapy is the most common medication used to help people stop smoking cigarettes.
-This therapy replaces the nicotine you were getting from cigarettes so you don't have as many withdrawal symptoms when you quit.
-The patch provides continuous delivery of nicotine to provide relief of withdrawal symptoms over a 24-hour period. - Nicotine gum acts as a substitute oral activity and provides a source of nicotine that reduces the withdrawal symptoms experienced when smoking is stopped.
+- Nicotine patch is the most common medication used to help people stop smoking cigarettes.
+This therapy replaces the nicotine you were getting from cigarettes so you don't have withdrawal symptoms when you quit.
+The patch provides continuous delivery of nicotine to provide relief of withdrawal symptoms over a 24-hour period. - Nicotine chewing gum acts as a substitute oral activity and provides a source of nicotine that reduces the withdrawal symptoms experienced when smoking is stopped.
 It is not chewed like regular chewing gum and must be used in a specific way.
-The gum can be used as needed to combat breakthrough cravings. - Nicotine lozenges are another substitute for oral activity and provide a source of nicotine that reduces the withdrawal symptoms experienced when smoking is stopped.
+The gum can be used as needed to combat breakthrough cravings. - Nicotine lozenge is another substitute oral activity and provides a source of nicotine that reduces the withdrawal symptoms experienced when smoking is stopped.
 It can also help with cravings.
-The lozenge can be used as needed to combat breakthrough cravings. - Nicotine nasal spray delivers nicotine through the nose to reduce uncomfortable withdrawal symptoms when you quit. - Nicotine oral inhaler is a medicine that delivers nicotine through the mouth to temporarily replace the nicotine from tobacco to reduce uncomfortable withdrawal symptoms when you quit. - \ For more information about how you can quit for good with NRT, visit veterans.smokefree.gov/tools-tips-vet/quit-for-good-with-nrt.
+The lozenge can be used as needed to combat breakthrough cravings. - Nicotine nasal spray delivers nicotine through the nose to reduce uncomfortable withdrawal symptoms when you quit. - Nicotine oral inhaler is a medicine that delivers nicotine through the mouth to temporarily replace the nicotine from tobacco to reduce uncomfortable withdrawal symptoms when you quit.

+\ For more information about how you can quit for good with NRT, visit veterans.smokefree.gov/tools-tips-vet/quit-for-good-with-nrt.